Chevy Impala years to avoid — most common problems

 Ninth-generation Chevy Impala (2008-2009 model years)

-As mentioned, the eighth generation received quite a lot of critics and driver complaints, but things got better with the following generation.
-The ninth-gen Impala got seriously improved mechanically, and it was a completely different car in terms of the transmission and the engine.
+As mentioned, the eighth generation received quite a lot of criticism and driver complaints, but things got better with the following generation.
+The ninth-gen Impala was seriously improved mechanically, and it was a completely different car in terms of the transmission and the engine.
 You could go with the 6-speed automatic transmission that didn’t have as many problems with rough shifting as the 4-speed one.

 Even so, there were some complaints about the 2008 and 2009 production years including the key being stuck due to the failed shifter, and power steering hose leaks.
 Also, this was when Chevy struggled with engine oil leaks onto the exhaust manifold a problem that continued after the eighth generation.
 When it comes to the tenth generation, the only major problem was unlubricated caliper pistons that got resolved with the recall.